RAG with Cloudera Streaming Operators

 📦 Step 1: Deploy vLLM Qwen Inference Server

-We use the Qwen model now but you could use Lllama here too.
+We use the Qwen model now but you could use Llama here too.

 Save as vllm-qwen.yaml: